OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### OWASP MASVS

+- V6.1: "The app only requests the minimum set of permissions necessary."
-- V6.3: "The app does not export sensitive functionality via custom URL schemes unless they are properly protected."
+- V6.3: "The app does not export sensitive functionality via custom URL schemes, unless these mechanisms are properly protected."
 - V6.5: "JavaScript is disabled in WebViews unless explicitly required."
 - V6.6: "WebViews are configured to allow only the minimum set of protocol handlers required (ideally, only https is supported).
 Potentially dangerous handlers, such as file, tel and app-id, are disabled."
 - V6.7: "If native methods of the app are exposed to a WebView, verify that the WebView only renders JavaScript contained within the app package."
+- V6.8: "Object serialization, if any, is implemented using safe serialization APIs."

 #### CWE